bytebase/bytebase.com/content/docs/sql-review/overview.md

 ![change-column-list](/content/docs/sql-review/schema-review-change-column-list.gif)

-Later, when developers submit SQLs to query or change the database, [SQL Advisor](/docs/sql-review/sql-advisor/overview) will check these rules automatically before the DBAs review.
+Later, when developers submit SQLs to query or change the database, Bytebase will check these rules automatically before the DBAs review.

 ![column-required](/content/docs/sql-review/schema-review-column-required.webp)